-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages CL-8 SOW § 2.6.30.3 Claims Processing Requirements SOW § 2.6.53.14 Pharmacy Claims and File Processing Exhibit C - UMCM Chapter 2 The MCO must comply with the claims processing requirements and standards as described in SOW §§ 2.6.30.3, 2.6.53.14, and in Exhibit C Chapter 2.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages CL-8 SOW § 2.6.30.3 Claims Processing Requirements SOW § 2.6.53.14 Pharmacy Claims and File Processing Exhibit C - UMCM Chapter 2 The MCO must comply with the claims processing requirements and standards as described in SOW §§ 2.6.30.3, 2.6.53.14, and in Exhibit C Chapter 2.
 The MCO must pay or deny 98% of electronic pharmacy Clean Claims within 18 Days of the claim being submitted to the MCO.
 Operations Phase Per month.
 For the first occurrence of noncompliance: HHSC may assess up to \$1,750 per month that an MCO's monthly claims performance percentages fall below the performance standards.
 For each subsequent occurrence of noncompliance: HHSC may assess up to \$8,500 per month that an MCO's monthly claims performance percentages fall below the performance standards.
 CL-9 SOW § 2.6.30.3 Claims Processing Requirements SOW § 2.6.53.14 Pharmacy Claims and File Processing Exhibit C - UMCM Chapter 2 The MCO must comply with the claims processing requirements and standards as described in SOW §§ 2.6.30.3, 2.6.53.14, and in Exhibit C Chapter 2.
 The MCO must pay or deny 98% of non-electronic pharmacy Clean Claims within 21 Days of the claim being submitted to the MCO.
 Operations Phase Per month.
 For the first occurrence of noncompliance: HHSC may assess up to \$1,750 per month that an MCO's monthly claims performance percentages fall below the performance standards.
 For each subsequent occurrence of noncompliance: HHSC may assess up to \$8,500 per month that an MCO's monthly claims performance percentages fall below the performance standards.

-Claims Processing Requirements SOW § 2.6.53.14 Pharmacy Claims and File Processing Exhibit C - UMCM Chapter 2 The application of the with the wi he MCO must comply with the aims processing requirements and standards as described in OW § 2.6.30.3 and § 2.6.53.14 and Exhibit C - UMCM Chapter the MCO must ensure all oplicable MIS systems including pharmacy claims djudication systems) are odated with data provided in the pharmacy interface files ithin two Business Days of the accipt from HHSC unless the ICO requests clarification or lata or file exceptions from HSC within the same Business ays.
-Ongoing Per Day, per incident of noncompliance.
-HHSC may assess up to \$500 per Day, per each incident of noncompliance. -- -- --------- --- --
+CL-10 SOW § 2.6.30.3 Claims Processing Requirements SOW § 2.6.53.14 Pharmacy Claims and File Processing Exhibit C - UMCM Chapter 2 The MCO must comply with the claims processing requirements and standards as described in SOW § 2.6.30.3 and § 2.6.53.14 Exhibit C - UMCM Chapter 2.
+The MCO must ensure all applicable MIS systems (including pharmacy claims adjudication systems) are updated with data provided in the pharmacy interface files within two Business Days of the receipt from HHSC unless the MCO requests clarification or data or file exceptions from Ongoing Per Day, per incident of noncompliance.
+HHSC may assess up to \$500 per Day, per each incident of noncompliance.
+HHSC within the same Business Days.